Here is a list of all codes that belong to the classical-quantum (c-q) domain.

 Multimode coherent-state c-q code that is a concatenation of a Hadamard code with a BPSK c-q code.
 Its codewords are \(n\)-mode coherent states whose components \(\pm\alpha\) are arranged according to rows of a Hadamard matrix.

 LDPC c-q code designed to convert the long-range interactions of a quantum annealer into local constraints.
-The code maps the bits of a classical Ising model with all-to-all \(D\)-body interactions into one on a \(D\)-dimensional lattice.
-An extension maps more general models onto the same lattice [6].
+The code maps the pairwise couplings of a fully connected classical Ising model into local fields together with local parity constraints on a lattice of physical qubits.
+An extension maps more general models onto the same lattice [8].

 Coherent-state c-q binary code whose encoding is either in the vacuum \(|0\rangle\) or in a nonzero coherent state \(|\alpha\rangle\).